bprtdaniel/US_elections/README.md

 ## Overview

-The following code replaces manual drawing of clusters, made up of a set number of individual points on a map.
+The following code replaces the manual drawing of clusters, made up of a set number of individual points on a map.

 ## Scenario